2018 Texas Tech Red Raiders football team

 The 2018 Texas Tech Red Raiders football team represented Texas Tech University in the 2018 NCAA Division I FBS football season.
 They were led by Kliff Kingsbury in his sixth and final season as the program's 15th head coach.
 The Red Raiders played their home games on the university's campus in Lubbock, Texas at Jones AT&T Stadium, and competed as members of the Big 12 Conference.
 They finished the season 5–7 overall, 3–6 in Big 12 play to finish in a 3-way tie for seventh place.

 On November 25, head coach Kliff Kingsbury was fired after 6 seasons as head coach, finishing 35–40 overall.
 4 days later, the school hired Utah State head coach Matt Wells for the head coaching job.

-Previous season

-The Red Raiders finished the 2017 season 6–7, 3–6 in Big 12 play to finish in eighth place.
-The team's conference wins were against Kansas, Baylor, and Texas.
-The season ended with a 34–38 loss against No. 23 South Florida in the Birmingham Bowl.

-2018 NFL Draft

-Receiver Keke Coutee was drafted in the 4th round (103rd overall) by the Houston Texans.
-Receiver Dylan Cantrell was drafted by the Los Angeles Chargers in the 6th round (191st overall).

 Coaching changes

 Former offensive coordinator/receivers coach Eric Morris was hired as the head coach of the Incarnate Word Cardinals on December 30, 2017.
 Western Michigan Broncos offensive coordinator/quarterbacks coach Kevin Johns was hired as Texas Tech's new offensive coordinator/receivers coach on January 30, 2018.